-Since January 2016, Mobile and Baldwin County have had more than 2.7 Million gallons of raw sewage discharged into local waterways.
+In 2017, Mobile and Baldwin County had more than 26 Million gallons of raw sewage discharged into local waterways.
+That number has gone way down.
 Spills can be the result of blockages or broken lines, but most often they are the result of aging lines incapable of handling rainfall.
 Consistent investment and maintenance of sewer collection systems is necessary to decrease the frequency and severity of sewer overflows on the Alabama Gulf Coast to accommodate current and future growth.
-As a result, we advocate for more resources to repair and replace damaged and aging sewer infrastructure.
+Mobile Baykeeper advocates for more resources to repair and replace damaged and aging sewer infrastructure.
 We do this by working with utility providers to find solutions to problems associated with sewage collection systems.

 What is a sanitary sewer overflow?
 A sanitary sewer overflow (SSO) is an event where untreated sewage is discharged from the sewage collection system.
 These discharges endanger human health, damage homes and businesses.
 Sewage spills also negatively impact our waterways and our ability to enjoy them.